top of page

 To work with a landscape is to risk being changed by it.
 My current practice is grounded in this understanding.
 It blends research, ecological awareness, sensory attention, and humility.
 It is guided not only by what I wish to say, but by what I am willing to hear.

-But it is embedded in the process, layered into the way I walk, listen, choose, and respond.
+Care is not always visible in the final artwork, but it is embedded in the process, layered into the way I walk, listen, choose, and respond.

 It is, perhaps, the most important medium I work with.